AtrixZockt/ck3-lotr-translation-scripts/README.md

 # The full path to the main folder of your mod's localization files
 FOLDER_PATH="C:/Path/To/Your/Mod/Folder"

+# The full path to the .yml file where the articles need to be fixed
+FIX_ARTICLES_FILE_PATH="C:/Path/To/Your/YML-File"
 ```

 **Important:** Use forward slashes (`/`) or double backslashes (`\\`) for the path in the `.env` file.